craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Pin

-In replacement of a weapon attack, you can attempt to pin a target to an abject using this weapon.
-Make this attempt as if it were a normal weapon attack; your attack bonus versus your target's AC.
-If you hit with this attack, the attack deals no damage and the target becomes restrained for as long as the weapon remains in the target's armor/clothing.
+In replacement of a weapon attack, you can attempt to Pin a target to an object using this weapon.
+Make a normal weapon attack; your attack bonus versus your target's AC.
+If you hit with this attack, the attack deals no damage and the target becomes Restrained for as long as you maintain the Pin.

-An effected target can make a contested Athletics check versus you as an action on their turn in an attempt to remove the weapon from your pinning position.
-You cannot use this weapon to perform weapon attacks during this time without voluntarily removing the pin.
+You cannot use this weapon to perform weapon attacks during this time without voluntarily removing the Pin.
+An effected target can make a Skill Contest (Athletics) versus you as a Full Action on their turn in an attempt to un-Pin themselves.

 ### Charge

-When you make a weapon attack with this weapon, if you have moved 10 or more feet from your starting position this turn, you may gain a +2 bonus to the attack roll and, if you hit, the damage roll.
+When you make a weapon attack with this weapon, if you have moved 10 or more feet from your originating position during this turn, you gain a +2 bonus to the attack roll and, if you hit, the damage roll.

 ### Sunder